Why has my premium increased?

-We’ve all experienced rising costs over the past few years, and insurance premiums are no exception.
-When it comes to the cost of your pet insurance premiums, there are a few key reasons why your premiums go up.
+Many of our household costs increase each year, and it’s a good idea to check what insurance we have and what’s covered, to make sure what we have still meet our needs.
+When it comes to your pet insurance premium, there are a few key reasons why your premium goes up each year.
 It’s good to understand these so that you can make informed decisions about your cover.

 Let’s start by looking at how insurance works.

-The whole premise of pet insurance (like any insurance) is that many customers pay into a common pool, with that pool of money then being used to pay claims when pets need vet treatment.
-This means that the risk of claims is spread among many people.
+Pet insurance, like all insurance, operates by having many customers contribute to a shared pool of funds.
+That pool is then used to pay claims for vet treatment, so the risk of claims is spread among all customers.
 However, certain factors increase the risk that certain pets are more likely to need vet treatment, and this is reflected in the way that we set premiums.

 Each insurer sets premiums in a slightly different way Here’s some of the factors that influence how we calculate premiums at Southern Cross Pet Insurance: